Donsidious/21/CS50Final/21/README.md

 ### Suggested Future Development:
 looking into creating alogrithms one is able to you and play around with.

--** Fibonacci Sequence**: Implement a program that generates the Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21, etc.).
+1. **Fibonacci Sequence**: Implement a program that generates the Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21, etc.).
 Other alogrithms might to be implemented in the future.

--** allowing the process of payments to be made.**
+2. **Terminal Interface**: Create a better terminal interface allowing the process of payments to be made.

+3. **Ading a better terminal experience**.

 ### License